itssodope01/Database-Web-Interaction/README.md

 This project demonstrates interaction with a database through a web interface using PHP, JavaScript, CSS, and HTML.

-## Deployment

-The project is deployed at: https://pritamspaceviking.000webhostapp.com/pritam.php

 ## Local Setup

 ### Prerequisites